-Liz Baddaley’s first children’s novel, The Finding of Freddie Perkins, was published by Bloomsbury (A&C Black) in 2013, and was nominated for two awards.
-She continues to enjoy writing stories for children and adults.
+Liz Baddaley’s debut children’s novel, The Finding of Freddie Perkins, was published by A&C Black (Bloomsbury) while she was still running her consultancy business, and was nominated for two awards.

 More about Freddie

 Freddie Perkins has lost a lot.
 His mum for a start.
 His friends and his home, now he’s been dragged up to Scotland to live with his granny.
 And even his dad – because even though his Dad is still there, he and Freddie can’t seem to talk any more.
 But something is watching Freddie.
 Something very rare and very special.
 Something that finds things that are lost.
 Freddie has lost a lot, but he’s about to discover how much there is out there to find…

 Buy the book on Bloomsbury’s website or preview the first chapter here.

 Click here to download questions for book groups

 Shortlisted for the 2014 James Reckitt Hull Book Award and Portsmouth Children’s Book Awards.

 “In her debut novel, Liz Baddaley addresses [loss] with beautiful sensitivity and remarkable empathy, taking her young hero on a journey from bereavement and displacement to the rediscovery of himself, the people closest to him, and where he now fits into a changed universe.
 Baddaley gradually and credibly introduces a strand of magic realism to the narrative that results in the whole family finding a way to move past hurt and anger to a hopeful future.”
 Teach Primary